 prospective military residents

 As residents in a fully integrated program, our military residents have the same curriculum as the civilian residents with a few notable exceptions.
-For one, the military residents have their continuity clinic experience at WPAFB while civilians have their clinic at the Connor Child Health Pavillion.
-Secondly, the educational leadership in the program has made medical officer development a priority to ensure that when residents graduate from the program, they are not just exceptional pediatricians, but also model Air Force medical officers.
-This is done in a variety of ways, including our unique military medical officer orientation course, the military medical humanitarian assistance course, annual visits from the pediatric consultant of the Air Force, continuity clinic lectures and faculty mentorship.
+For one, the military residents have their primary continuity clinic experience at WPAFB while civilians have their clinic at the Connor Child Health Pavillion.
+Secondly, program leadership has made medical officer development a priority to ensure that when residents graduate from the program, they are not just exceptional pediatricians, but also model Air Force medical officers.
+This is done in a variety of ways, including our unique military medical officer orientation course, the military medical humanitarian assistance course, annual visits from the pediatric consultant of the Air Force, regular continuity clinic lectures, and faculty mentorship.

 The area is very supportive of the Air Force as WPAFB is the largest single-site employer of civilians in the state of Ohio.
 There are many restaurants, shops, museums, and events that offer military discounts, creating an additional financial incentives to live in this already affordable city!
 We thank you again for your interest in our residency program.
 If you have any questions, including how to arrange a rotation or active-duty tour, or want to schedule an interview, please contact Rick Valone at Wright Patterson Air Force Base Pediatrics, (937) 522-4719 or firstname.lastname@example.org